 Click the green button Add subtasks.
-Write subtask’s names (one line = one subtask).
-You can assign all of them to one solver.
+Enter the subtask names (one line = one subtask).
+You can assign all of them to one user.
 You can set one deadline for all of the subtasks.
 Confirm via Add subtasks.

-Also, you can assign the solver and change the deadline to an already existing subtask.
+Also, you can assign the user and change the deadline to an already existing subtask.

 Task detail with other data

-You can create one smart subtask with all details – assignment, solver, deadline, priority, labels etc. Click the green arrow icon next to Add subtasks button on task detail > Add smart subtask.
+You can create one smart subtask with all details – assignment, assignee, deadline, priority, labels, etc. Click the green arrow icon next to Add subtasks button on task detail > Add smart subtask.

-In the form it is necessary to fill in the subtask name.
-Other details are not compulsory such as assignment, solver, due date, priority or labels.
+In the form, it is necessary to fill in the subtask name.
+Other details are not compulsory such as assignment, assignee, due date, priority, or labels.